No One Knows When Rates Will Rise

 While this post may seem a bit off for readers who have read my other posts, you’ll often see me saying “Time in the market is more important than timing the market”, and I still stand by this, although a bit more defensively.

-I’ve built up a position in the market – I’ve invested into a portfolio which – by the morning of June 17th – has a market value of $15,015.21; and so I can say that I am now spending time in the market.
+I’ve built up a position in the market – I’ve invested into a strong portfolio which generates cash flows, and so I can say that I am now spending time in the market.
 Of course, I’m sure there will be deals all over the place, and I’d love to take them if they present themselves to me, but I find more and more as time goes on, I’m becoming a bit more of a rigid investor, and I believe that’s a good thing.

 For the time being and at least for the rest of this month and the next, I’d like to challenge myself from staying away from shoveling any more money into equities.
 I’d like to build up a cash reserve in my brokerage account so that when the time comes for “grown men to weep” (Kevin O’Leary), I’ll have a good amount of cash set aside to buy a good deal of shares.

 I believe this is a good decision for me.
-I feel as though I’ve been a little too trigger-happy on my first purchases, and believe I can make better decisions coming up.
-This is a challenge for me, since I absolutely love purchasing stocks, but I’m sure I’ll be happy when a get that coveted stock at a 10 or 20% discount (and more shares!).
+I feel as though I’ve been a little too trigger-happy on my recent purchases, and believe I can make better decisions coming up.
+This is a challenge for me, since I absolutely love purchasing stocks, but I’m sure I’ll be happy when a get that coveted stock at a 10% or 20% discount (and more shares!).